PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

 ```

 e.g. ALGODIR can be `examples/runs/SafetyHopperVelocity-v1`.
-Then you can compare different algorithms in `SafetyHopperVelocity-v1` environments.
+Then you can compare different algorithms in `SafetyHopperVelocity-v1` environment.

 Logs is saved in `examples/benchmarks/runs` and can be monitored with tensorboard or wandb.